Demi van den Berg

 Attorney

 Demi van den Berg is an attorney in the field of (European) competition law and sector-specific regulation.
 In her daily practice, she particularly focuses on cartels, vertical (distribution) agreements, abuse of dominance, merger control and foreign direct investments.
-Demi also regularly advises on consumer protection laws and other competition related topics such as the EU Services Directive.
+Demi also regularly advises on consumer protection law and other European law topics, such as the fundamental freedoms and the Services Directive.

 Demi has a particular affinity with digital markets and the media, telecoms, travel and sports sector.
-She assists clients in civil proceedings as well as before the European Commission, the Dutch Authority for Consumers & Markets (ACM) and other regulators such as the Human Environment and Transport Inspectorate (ILT).
+She represents companies in both civil (interim relief) proceedings and administrative proceedings at national and European level.
+This has given her in-depth expertise in Dutch administrative (procedural) law and experience with various regulatory authorities, including the Dutch Authority for Consumers and Markets (ACM), the European Commission, the Human Environment and Transport Inspectorate (ILT), as well as the Dutch investment screening authority (BTI).

 Prior to joining bureau Brandeis, Demi followed the master’s specialisation European Business Law at the Radboud University Nijmegen.
 With her thesis on the Digital Markets Act, Demi obtained her master’s degree summa cum laude in 2021.
 During her studies, Demi worked as a clerk at the District Court of Gelderland and worked as a teacher in the Jurisprudence Department of the Faculty of Law in Nijmegen.